swarmrouter/therapy_note_processor/scripts/therapyNoteProcessorPyREADME.md

 - `system_prompt`: The system prompt for the AI service
 - `session_prompt`: The session prompt for the AI service

-See the example file "therapy_notes_processor.yaml" for more details.

 ## Usage

 To run the script, use the following command: